TripleSpeeder/StandingOrderDapp/README.md

   did not collect them yet

 ### Example
-Let's say i have rented a Lambo that costs 1 Ether every week.
+Let's say I have rented a Lambo that costs 1 Ether every week.
 I set up a standing order with the following parameters:
 - Label: "Lambo rent for customer ID 12345"
 - Receiver: _Payment address of the rental company_